trish-6/SpeedDatingData/README.md

 - Describe differences between men and women in the qualities that predict their decisions
 - Calculate how accurately participants predict whether their partners like them

-## Current Phase
-Implemented the code for all of the points above.
-Next, explain and comment on the results in markdown boxes.

 ## Requirements and Usage
 - Jupyter notebook/Jupyter lab
 - Tested on Python 3.10.0